jinguodong/SIPStackAnalyzeTool/README.md

-SIPStackAnalyzeTool
+EfficientSIPFuzzing
 ===================

-An analyze tool of SIP
+This is the source code of the paper "An Efficient Fuzzing Test Method For SIP Server".